Islandora-Devops/islandora-playbook/forBeginners.md

   * If you're not sure how much RAM and free memory on your hard drive is on the computer and you have a Windows computer, you can follow this [tutorial](https://www.computerhope.com/issues/ch000149.htm) to check that it meets the requirements.

-  * If you don't have an operating system on the machine you want to use for your sandbox, you can try to install the Ubuntu operating system as described in step 2 and 3, then follow the instructions in this [tutorial](https://howtoubuntu.org/how-to-find-out-how-much-ram-is-installed-in-ubuntu) to make sure you have more than 3 GB of RAM (called Memory in the tutorial) and 4GB of hard drive memory (called Disk in the tutorial) required to run the default version of Islandora CLAW.
+  * If you don't have an operating system on the machine you want to use for your sandbox, you can try to install the Ubuntu operating system as described in step 2 and 3, then follow the instructions in this [tutorial](https://howtoubuntu.org/how-to-find-out-how-much-ram-is-installed-in-ubuntu) to make sure you have more than 3 GB of RAM (called Memory in the tutorial) and 4GB of hard drive memory (called Disk in the tutorial) required to run the default version of Islandora 8.

 #### Step two: Create a bootable drive of Ubuntu